Cristian5tarellas/Wargames/Bandit/Level_19.md

+# Level 19

-## Level Goal
+### Level Info

-The password for the next level is stored in a file **readme** in the homedirectory.
-Unfortunately, someone has modified **.bashrc** to log you out when you log in with SSH.
+The password for the next level is stored in a file called readme in the home directory.
+Unfortunately, someone has modified the file .bashrc to log you out when you log in with SSH.

-## Commands you may need to solve this level
+### Commands you may need to solve this level

 ssh, ls, cat

 # Solution

-Con ssh podemos inyectar comandos directamente al servidor.
-Esto hace que se ejecute los comandos inyectados antes de usar el archivo .bashrc
+With SSH, we can inject commands directly into the server.
+This causes the injected commands to be executed before the .bashrc file is used.

 ```sh
 ❯ sshpass -p 'x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO' ssh bandit18@bandit.labs.overthewire.org -p 2220 bash
                          _                     _ _ _